PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Beta v3.2.2

+* **Save the liner settings for each mine**
+Currently is not saved and have to manually reissue each time.
+Save all six faces and include pattern and if forced Add command to regenerate, or reapply, the liners.
+Add liner details to mines info

-* **Add numeric abbreviations on rank costs**
+* **DONE: Add numeric abbreviations on rank costs**
  K, M, B, T, Q, etc...
  New placeholder?
 Formatted?
  https://en.wikipedia.org/wiki/Metric_prefix Use Prefix Symbol column.

 * **ranks autoConfigure - Feature Ideas**
-- Generate default blocks for all mines.
-- Add perms for /mines tp
 - option for using EssentialsX warps instead: essentials.warps.<mineName>
+- DONE: Generate default blocks for all mines.
+- DONE: Add perms for /mines tp
-- Perm names: mines.tp.<mineName>, mines.<mineName>
+- DONE: Perm names: mines.tp.<mineName>, mines.<mineName>

 * **Commands - Enhancement**